Bangladesh Field Epidemiology Training Program

-FETP Bangladesh (FETP, B) is a two-year training program in field epidemiology and a collaborative initiative between the Institute of Epidemiology, Disease Control and Research (IEDCR) in Dhaka and the Centers for Disease Control and Prevention (CDC).
-The program began in 2013 and is supervised by a steering committee headed by the Secretary of Health of the Ministry of Health and Family Welfare.
+FETP Bangladesh (FETPB) is a two-year training program in field epidemiology and a collaborative initiative between the Institute of Epidemiology, Disease Control and Research (IEDCR) in Dhaka and the Centers for Disease Control and Prevention (CDC) in Atlanta.
+The program began in 2013 and is supervised by a steering committee headed by the Secretary of Health of the Ministry of Health and Family Welfare, Bangladesh.

-Services provided by the trainees include outbreak investigation, strengthening surveillance systems through evaluations and managing ongoing or new systems, providing evidence for data-driven public health decisions, consulting on epidemiologic methods and training in surveillance and outbreak response for community health workers.
+During fellowship, services provided by the trainees include outbreak investigations, strengthening surveillance systems through evaluations and managing ongoing or new systems, providing evidence for data-driven public health decisions, consulting on epidemiologic methods, and training in surveillance and outbreak response for community health workers.

-About 90 percent (twelve out of thirteen) of graduates from cohorts one and two continue to work at the Ministry of Health and Family Welfare following completion of FETP, B. The graduates are also becoming future FETP, B mentors and program managers, and Ministry of Health and Family Welfare epidemiology experts.
+Over 90 percent (12 out of 13) of the graduates from cohorts one and two continue to work at the Ministry of Health and Family Welfare following completion of FETPB training.
+The graduates are also becoming future FETPB mentors and program managers, as well as Ministry of Health and Family Welfare epidemiology experts.

-As of 2019, 15 residents (13 doctors and 2 veterinarians) have graduated through the first three cohorts of FETP, B’s advanced level training and 133 doctors and veterinarians have completed its two-month FETP Frontline course in seven groups.
+As of 2020, 30 residents (24 doctors and six veterinarians) have graduated through the first five cohorts of FETPB’s advanced level training, and 169 doctors and veterinarians have completed its two-month FETP Frontline course in ten groups.

-The graduates of the FETP, B program are involved in strengthening response to public health incidents in the country with enhanced scientific basis for program and policy decisions.
+The graduates of the FETPB program are involved in strengthening the response to public health incidents in the country with enhanced scientific basis for program and policy decisions.
 They are helpful in strengthening the disease surveillance system with enhanced communication of epidemiologic information.
-The Bangladesh public health system is benefited by FETP, B graduates with greater core capacity to meet surveillance and response requirements under the World Health Organization’s revised International Health Regulations (IHR, 2005).
-The graduated fellows from first 3 cohorts are also mentoring cohort 4 and 5 fellows.
+The Bangladesh public health system is benefited by FETPB graduates with greater core capacity to meet surveillance and response requirements under the World Health Organization’s revised International Health Regulations (IHR, 2005).
+The fellows who graduated from the first three cohorts are also mentoring fellows from the fourth and fifth cohorts.